Lawrence-Menegus/AboutMe/README.md

 - 🌱 I’m currently learning at **East Stroudsburg University of Pennsylvania**

-- 👨‍💻 All of my projects are available at [https://www.lawrencemenegus.com/](https://www.lawrencemenegus.com/)

 - 💬 Ask me about **Artificial Intelligence, Data Science and Machine learning**

 - 📫 How to reach me **lawrencemenegus@gmail.com**